mikako-shirai/Link-Organizer/README.md

 ```
 $ npm install
 ```
-4. open separate terminal and move to _client_ directory
+4. open separate terminal and move to the `client` directory
 ```
 $ cd client
 ```